TFSA

 Maximise your annual TFSA contribution, early in the tax year

-Consider that someone who has maximised their annual contribution limit from the outset would have invested R339 000 by the end of February 2025.
-Interestingly, the largest TFSA account value on the Ninety One Investment Platform (Ninety One IP) was approximately R833 000 by the end of December 2024, i.e. tax-free growth of R494k – almost two and a half times the total amount invested!
-And in aggregate, TFSA investors at Ninety One IP now have a total of approximately R5.1 billion invested; being a combination of the smallish annual contributions and tax-free market growth.
+Consider that someone who has maximised their annual contribution limit from the outset would have invested R375 000 by the end of February 2026.
+Interestingly, the largest TFSA account value on the Ninety One Investment Platform (Ninety One IP) was approximately R1.13 million by the end of December 2025, i.e. tax-free growth of R791 000 – more than 2.3 times the total amount invested!
+And in aggregate, TFSA investors at Ninety One IP now have a total of approximately R6.75 billion invested; being a combination of the smallish annual contributions and tax-free market growth.

 Maximising any tax benefit is an important consideration, as is appreciating that the earlier you start earning investment returns, the earlier those investment returns start compounding.
-Analysis1 undertaken by Ninety One showed that simply investing in the Ninety One Opportunity Fund via a TFSA at the beginning of each tax year, as opposed to the end of the tax year would result in as much as an additional 10% payout after 15 years.
-And, for those who cannot commit to an investment of R36 000 at the beginning of each tax year, it is more financially rewarding to initiate a monthly debit order of R3 000, as this results in an additional 5% compared to investing R36 000 at the end of each tax year.
+Analysis1 undertaken by Ninety One shows that simply investing in the Ninety One Opportunity Fund via a TFSA at the beginning of each tax year, as opposed to the end of the tax year would result in as much as an additional 16% payout after 15 years.
+And, for those who cannot commit to an investment of R46 000 at the beginning of each tax year, it is still more financially rewarding to initiate a monthly debit order of R3 833.33, compared to investing R46 000 at the end of each tax year.

-Unfortunately, an analysis of Ninety One IP TFSA cash flow shows that not only are many investors waiting until the end of the tax year to top up their TFSA but that many debit order investors have not increased their monthly debit order amount from the previous maximum contribution limits of initially R2 500 per month and then R2 750 per month to the current limit of R3 000 per month.
+Unfortunately, an analysis of Ninety One IP TFSA cash flow shows that not only are many investors waiting until the end of the tax year to top up their TFSA but that many debit order investors have not increased their monthly debit order amount from the previous maximum contribution limits of initially R2 500 per month and then R2 750 per month to the prior limit of R3 000 per month.
+Be sure not to miss out now that the monthly limit has increased to R3 833.33.

-Disappointingly, two thirds of active TFSA investors on the Ninety One IP platform made an investment into their TFSA in the last tax year, and only approximately one third invested close to the maximum annual allowance.
+Disappointingly, less than half of active TFSA investors on the Ninety One IP platform made an investment into their TFSA in the last tax year.
+Fewer still invested close to the maximum allowance.

 These are all opportunities missed.